adisaputra10/remote_server/ssh/README.md

 - **Real-time Monitoring** - Live status of agents, clients, and connections
 - **File Logging** - Comprehensive logging to files for debugging
 - **Environment Configuration** - Easy deployment with .env configuration
+- **SSH Interactive Shell** - Full remote terminal experience like PuTTY
+- **SSH Command Logging** - All SSH commands logged to database and dashboard

 ### Dashboard Features
 - **Agent Status** - View all connected agents and their status
 - **Client Status** - Monitor active client connections
 - **Connection Logs** - Real-time view of all tunnel activities
 - **Database Query Logs** - Monitor all database queries through tunnels
+- **SSH Logs** - Monitor all SSH commands and sessions in real-time
 - **Administrative Interface** - Secure login and management

 ## 📋 Prerequisites